dguilak/location-winnow/README.md

   * Had to switch to postgresql db because Heroku doesn’t support sqlite3
   * Asset pipeline not working on Heroku
   * Fixed with http://natashatherobot.com/rails-4-heroku-assets-not-found-css-image/
+  * Drew inspiration from http://www.stefanosioannou.com/rails-4-simple-search-form/ for a really simple search API
+  * Don't want to do an AJAX request every single keyup, so learned about debouncing: http://davidwalsh.name/javascript-debounce-function
+  * Removed the marionette-level filtering stuff because it's not necessary anymore